bikash199821/Mediawiki-Final/README.md

 # Deploying Mediawiki app into Azure Kubernetes service cluster

-This Project Deploy Mediawiki Statefulset Application to AKS Cluster using Jenkins CI/CD.
+This Project Deploy Mediawiki Application to AKS Cluster using Jenkins CI/CD.
 This Project is divided into Four following parts -

 # 1)Terraform
 It contains terraform(.tf) files which automate our infrastructure creation.